hollerith/djumbo/pages/About.md

 - **Security**: Built-in authentication and authorization mechanisms, including role-based access control.
 - **Performance**: Optimized for speed, with efficient data handling and minimal overhead.
 - **Ease of Use**: Simple setup and configuration, with a focus on developer productivity.

+## This site 😎

+This site is built with Djumbo.
+It's playground/test for what is possible.
+To make your own site fork this repository.
+We are running on the tiniest VPS. 🔥